Docker Commands

 docker swarm init

-- Check all the node available
+- Check all available nodes

 docker node ls